-Kendis is a cloud service, however, to provide more options for the enterprises, we also offer Kendis Enterprise Edition with Self-Hosted option.
-Enterprise edition has separate pricing and more details can be found at our pricing page.
+Kendis is a cloud service, however, to provide more options for the enterprises, we also offer Kendis Enterprise Edition with a Self-Hosted option.
+Enterprise edition has separate pricing and more details can be found on our pricing page

 Important: